-This is an introductory course to nursing theories and nursing models.
-The course will examine the history of theoretical thinking in nursing, as well as issues in the continuous development of knowledge in the nursing sciences context.
-Emphasis will be placed in the theoretical foundations of advanced practice as an integral part in theory, practice and research.
+Examines the history of the development of theoretical thinking in nursing and issues in the context of the continuous development of knowledge in the science of nursing.
+Emphasizes the theoretical foundations of the advanced practice as an integral part in the use of theory and practice.